ericbutz/developer-portal/app/resources/balance-funding-source.md

 As a funding source, you can use the Dwolla balance to:

 * Receive funds from a bank funding source into the Dwolla Balance
-* Send funds from the Dwolla Balance into a bank funding source
+* Send funds from the Dwolla Balance to a bank funding source
 * Make instant payment transfers between two Dwolla Balance funding sources
 * Hold funds in a Dwolla Balance

-To learn more about how to initiate transfers with the Dwolla API, check out [our API Reference Docs](https://docs.dwolla.com/#transfers)
+To learn more about how to initiate transfers with the Dwolla API, check out our [API Reference Docs](https://docs.dwolla.com/#transfers)

 ### Balance Transfer Timing

 In production, transfer timing will vary depending on whether the balance is specified as the `source` or `destination` of the bank transfer.
 If transferring between two balance funding sources, the funds will transfer instantly.

 | Bank to Balance   | Balance to Bank   | Balance to Balance |
 |-------------------|-------------------|--------------------|